4alexan/Crypton/README.md

 # Crypton

-The Crypto coin converter to cash.
+Crypto coin to cash converter.
+With the ability to add custom ones.

 ## Getting started